Xxvedant7xX/MentalHealthApp/README.md

 ## Getting Started

+Mental Health App — Simple UI Design
-This project is a starting point for a Flutter application.
+This project showcases a clean and beginner-friendly user interface for a mental health mobile app.
+The design includes:

+Personalized greeting and date display

+Search functionality

+Mood tracking options using emoji-based buttons

+Exercise categories for developing Speaking, Reading, and Writing skills

+The focus is on simplicity, a calming color palette, and intuitive navigation to create a supportive experience for users.

+Perfect as a starting point for building fully functional mental health applications.

 A few resources to get you started if this is your first Flutter project: